tcnksm/ghr/README.md

-    -p NUM \          # Set amount of parallelism (Default is number of CPU) -delete \         # Delete release and its git tag in advance if it exists -draft \          # Release as draft (Unpublish) -prerelease \     # Crate prerelease
+    -p NUM \          # Set amount of parallelism (Default is number of CPU) -delete \         # Delete release and its git tag in advance if it exists -draft \          # Release as draft (Unpublish) -soft \           # Stop uploading if the same tag already exists -prerelease \     # Crate prerelease
     TAG PATH
 ```